kartik-pant-23/applications-tracker/README.md

 3. **Draft Messages and Placeholders**
 	* Latest version of the app let's users to add **Draft Messages**, which you can used as a way to **to ask for referral**.
 	* There is a concept of **placeholders** which makes it easier to reuse the informations that is required most of the time.
 	> **Placeholders** actually refer to certain reusable key-value pairs that you can add inside your draft messages and they are parsed before message is sent.
-You can see the **message preview** before sending it.
+You can see the **message preview** before sending it.<br>
 	> For some of the placeholders (like &lt;name&gt;, &lt;resume&gt;, etc.), you can add custom values that are saved inside your device, while &lt;job-link&gt; is always replaced with the job link that you add in your application.

 <p width="100%" align="center">